-The county council has a duty, as do all local authorities, under the Natural Environment and Rural Communities (NERC) Act 2006 to have regard to the conservation of biodiversity in exercising all of their functions.
+We have a duty, as do all local councils, under the Natural Environment and Rural Communities (NERC) Act 2006, to have regard to the conservation of biodiversity in exercising all of their functions.
 This includes developing and influencing local policies and strategies; planning and development control; managing its estate; procurement; education, awareness raising and advisory functions.

 Conserving biodiversity includes protecting, restoring and enhancing species populations and habitats.
 The most important sites for biodiversity are protected by international, national or local designations.
 Particularly rare or threatened species are protected by law.